markstringer-dti/markstringer-dti.github.io/dti.md

 When we started the project, I don't remember that it had a deadline.
 Actually, that's not true, it did have a deadline, but it was a deadline that was so ridiculous that nobody took it seriously.
 We were going to have to build an entirely new system to manage a very complicated licensing function for a government department.
 The initial deadline (I mean how did anybody keep a straight face?)
 Was seven months.
 This was obviously impossible.
 But the contract with the current supplier was running out and ideally, for the organisation, they would have loved to stop at that point.
 But still, it was impossible. the fact that it got mentioned at all tells you how powerful organisational imperatives can be, even if they are completely at odds with reality.

-Then, probably not without discussion, but without any discussion that I was party to, the deadline suddenly became the old deadline plus 12 months.
-There was a solid organisational reason for this.
+Then the deadline suddenly became the old deadline plus 12 months.
+I wasn't part of any discussion around this.
+And there was a solid organisational reason for it.
 The old contract could be extended for 12 months in a relatively straight forward way.
-But then a new contract would have to negotiated with the old suppliers, and the old suppliers, naturally quite miffed that they hadn't won the new contract, were making noises about having to commission new hardware and upgrade various things.
-They were making expensive noises.
+But after that, a new contract would have to be negotiated with the old suppliers.
+And the outgoing suppliers weren't happy that they hadn't won the new contract.
+They were making expensive noises regarding keeping the old system running beyond the 12 month extension.

 So, it totally made sense for that to be the deadline.

 There was just one problem.
 It was a big problem.
 To turn the old system off, we needed to be able to turn the new system on.
 The new system needed to be able to do enough of what the old system did, to allow us to do that.
 Which means the new system had to already be running and have been tested with some users.
 This was a licensing system.
 There licences were licences that granted to the owners permission to do highly controversial things.
 It needed to be very secure.
 We had to be confident of this.
 But we also had to persuade security people inside government of this.

-When I first heard about this new deadline and started to realise that it was truly immoveable, I was thinking of all the things that we'd have to do before we got to the point where we could turn our system on and turn the old one off.
-But I was also thinking of something else.
-I was thinking that we couldn't possibly do all the things that we had talked about doing before the deadline.
-I was also thinking something else.
-At that point we didn't even have basic working system for doing the thing that the thing was supposed to do.
+When I heard about this new deadline, I realised that it was probably very difficult to move.
+I was though of all the things that we'd have to do before we got to the point where we could turn the new system on and turn the old one off.
+But I was also thought of something else.
+We couldn't possibly do all the things that we had talked about doing before the deadline.
+At that point we didn't even have basic working system for doing the main thing - form submission - that the system was supposed to do.
 Rather we'd been concentrating on seeing the world through the second metaphor that I've talked about above "exploring the swamp."
 We'd done lots of user research, we'd developed a good rapport with most of our users.
-But we'd done nothing to limit the scope of what we were going to do relative to what we'd found out that our users wanted us to do.
+But we'd done almost nothing to limit the scope of what we were going to do relative to what we'd found out that our users wanted us to do.

 As soon as I heard the deadline, I knew that we'd have to do all three of these things, and we'd have to do them relatively quickly.